 What is Partnering for Change (P4C)?

-P4C is a new way for occupational therapists to provide school-based services to children with special needs.
 Working collaboratively with educators and families, therapists provide support to whole schools and help create classroom environments that encourage successful participation and academic achievement of children.

-The goals of the Partnering for Change service delivery model are to:
+The goals of the Partnering for Change

-1. Facilitate earlier identification of students with special needs
+- Facilitate earlier identification of children,

 The P4C Model